hci330/winter2021/pages/syllabus.md

     </tbody>
 </table>

 #### Unit 3.
-Special Topics in HCI/AI
+Special Topics & Applications in HCI/AI
 Finally, in the special topics unit, we will explore a series of questions, which include (but are not limited to):
 * Given that big data, machine learning, and AI have already had a huge impact in the world, how do we think about these impacts in terms of benefits, harms, and potential risks?
 * How can we design for productive AI-human collaborations?
+* How should we think about trust and accountability in ML and AI systems?
 * How do recommendation systems work, and what can go wrong?
-* How should we think about trust and accountability in ML and AI sytems?

 To answer these questions, we will read and discuss research papers and industry projects related to the following topics (this list is subject to revision):